radiodan-archive/project/docs/case_construction.md

 Step 12: Connect the AMP to the 3.5mm audio connector
 =====================================================

-Again fit the loops of wire in ehere you can.
+Again fit the loops of wire in where you can.

 <img src="assets/kit/step12.png" alt="add the 3.5mm jack" width="600px"/>